Bedlinog (Welsh Bedd Llwynog) “Grave of the Fox”

 In the Sports section of Bedlinog we will try to go into more detail about the sports played in the village.
 Rugby Union is the main sport, but football, bowls and cricket teams also represent the village.

-Barrie Bates, who was born in Bedlinog is one of the top darts players in the world.
+Barrie Bates, who was born in Bedlinog was one of the top darts players in the world.

 Below is a Street map of Bedlinog (from Merthyr Library)